tbruyelle/json-signer/README.md

 Sign any cosmos transaction using the amino-json sign mode.

-In the context of offline signing, it's preferable to rely on a single tool to sign your transaction, instead of the blockchain binary itself, which is often updated and not always audited on time. `json-signer` embraces this and aims to deliver an audited tool that is able to sign any cosmos-sdk transaction.
+It is preferable to rely on a single tool to sign your transaction, instead of the blockchain binary itself, which is often updated and not always audited on time. `json-signer` embraces this and aims to deliver an audited tool that is able to sign any cosmos-sdk transaction.

 ## Example using gaia

+> [!NOTE]
+> This example follows the procedure described in this [guide], please refer to
+> it for more details.

 In this example, there is an online computer and an offline computer.
 For security reasons, only the offline computer contains the private key.

 Let us create a transaction using the `gaiad` binary on the online computer:

-> [!NOTE]
-> This example follows the procedure described in this [guide], please refer to
-> it for more details.

 ```sh
 $ gaiad tx bank send [addr1] [addr2] 100000uatom --chain-id cosmoshub-4 \